jwds1978/jwds1978.github.io/resume.md

     John Kennedy<br />
     <a href="http://sudburychamber.ca" target="_blank" title="Greater Sudbury Chamber of Commerce">Greater Sudbury Chamber of Commerce</a>
     <blockquote>
-      James services each of his clients in the same professional way&hellip; Friendly and knowledgeable.
+      James services each of his clients in the same professional way&hellip; Friendly and knowledgeable.&nbsp;
       As a small business owner, James knows the value of one-on-one service.
     </blockquote>
   </p>
   <p>
     Matthew Fogel<br />
     <a href="http://www.vmware.com" target="_blank" title="VMware">VMware</a>
     <blockquote>
-      I worked with James at Sitel while he was a Hewlett-Packard technical support specialist.
-During the time that we worked together, James was a dedicated professional who showed commitment to his customers.
-I am deeply impressed by James and recommend him unhesitatingly.
+      I worked with James at Sitel while he was a Hewlett-Packard technical support specialist.&nbsp;
+      During the time that we worked together, James was a dedicated professional who showed commitment to his customers.&nbsp;
+      I am deeply impressed by James and recommend him unhesitatingly.&nbsp;
       I am confident that he would provide the same high level of service and commitment that he demonstrated at Sitel.
     </blockquote>
   </p>
   <h3 id="experience">Experience</h3>